Are you all about the backyard patio parties right now?

 Good thing it seems like everyone on the planet is having lovely outdoor parties right about now.
 It gives me an excuse to run out of the house for some al fresco respite.

-This pasta salad is a dish that I am really loving right now.
+This pasta salad, or honestly any well-made pasta salad, is a dish that I am really loving right now.
 It’s so perfect for bringing to every single outdoor event, whether it’s a simple backyard barbecue or a fancy lunch on the patio with the ladies.

 The cool, refreshing salad is packed with a ton of flavor.
 There are so many different elements to it, from feta cheese crumbles to tangy balsamic vinegar.
 All of the ingredients provide so many different textures and flavors, and they come together in the most amazing way.